academy-of-behavior-change/bc/README.md

 # behaviorchange

-behaviorchange: an R package for behavior change researchers and intervention developers
+behaviorchange: Tools for behavior change researchers and professionals